GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 It's possible for some Creative Commons licenses include a 'No Derivatives' term, which would prevent you from publishing new works based on the original.
 It's unlikely however that that a CC dataset would be published with a 'No Derivatives' term.

 {% endcapture %}
-{% include card.md header="Public domain and Creative Commons" text=text %}
+{% include card.md header="Public domain and Creative Commons" text=publicdomain %}

 {% capture permissionsblock %}